xparq/ZipLib/README.md

 - Reshuffled dir structure (less arcane, more integration-friendly layout, no more internally hard-coded `#include` paths etc.)
 - Toolchain support: MSVC, MinGW/w64devkit (GCC), Linux (GCC, CLANG); auto-detected
-- Frugal CLI build with a single unified GNU makefile (no need for CMake or any other build tooling; _the original CMakeLists.txt files are now mostly obsolete!_)
+- Frugal CLI build with a single unified GNU makefile (no need for CMake or any other build tooling;
+  _the original CMakeLists.txt files are now mostly obsolete, and so are some of the VS project files, I'm afraid!_)
 - Static/shared lib option (i.e. `make LIB_MODE=shared`; the default is `static`)
+- Stopped calling this lib "lightweight". :) _(OK, it's not too bad, but I have very different ideas about what "lightweight" is.)_
-- More explicit licensing information (see below)
+- More explicit licensing information (see below); also replaced the unlicensed photo in the original `in1.jpg` test file (which is "Candy Cigarette" by Sally Mann, from 1989 -- an amazing shot, BTW!)

 ## Licensing